Anatomic Bridles

 Benefits of an anatomical bridle

-An anatomical bridle is developed with the horse's well-being in mind and differs significantly from traditional bridles.
-By taking into account the horse's natural anatomy, it reduces pressure on sensitive areas such as the neck, jaw, tongue and bridge of the nose - creating greater comfort and improving the horse's well-being while riding.
+An anatomical bridle is developed with the horse's well-being in focus and differs significantly from traditional bridles.
+By taking into account the horse's natural anatomy, it reduces pressure on sensitive areas such as the neck, jaw, tongue and bridge of the nose, creating greater comfort and improving the horse's well-being while riding.

 Here are some of the main benefits of choosing anatomical bridles:

-- Prevents tension and discomfort: Less risk of pressure injuries, chafing and resistance to the bit.
+• Prevents tension and discomfort: Less risk of pressure sores, gnawing and resistance to the bit.

 Anatomic bridle vs. traditional bridle